rien333/numbersense-vae/thesis/README.md

 perceived objects (Nieder 2016), implying that a model should be able show that it performs equally well between objects of different visual complexities.
-Another way in which biological plausibility will be improved is by guiding some algorithmic desicsions on the previously described discovery of the direct involvement of certain neural populations' with numerosity perception.
+Another way in which biological plausibility will be improved is by guiding some algorithmic decisions on the previously described discovery of the direct involvement of certain neural populations with numerosity perception.
 Moreover, the properties of these neurons' encoding scheme provide interesting evaluation data to the visual numerosity encoding scheme used by our final model.
 Some important and closely related characteristics of visual numerosity that